ksk/Rho/readme.md

 This syntax of &lambda;-abstraction can be used for combinators given by users.
 Use the `-q` option for the quiet mode.
-Although the program only checks first 65535 terms by default, add the `-m` option for keeping on trying to find the cycle.
+Although the program only checks first 65535 terms by default, add the `-u` option for keeping on trying to find the cycle.
-Using the `-fx` option,
+Using the `-f` option,
 the Floyd's (also called tortoise-and-hare) semi-algorithm is used for finding cycles with constant memory usage.
 Run